 Application for admission to all teacher licensure programs is made directly to the Department of Teacher Education.
 Piano Proficiency Exam.
 Music students will demonstrate piano proficiency as a requirement of the major or minor.
-A proficiency exam is offered at the time of the performance auditions and during the week prior to registration for the fall semester, to determine the level at which the student should begin study.
+A proficiency exam is offered to determine the level at which the student should begin study.
 Students may forfeit the exam and begin with Keyboard Skills I level of study.